Nidhi077/Predicting-transaction-in-particular-Brand-and-Sub-Category/README.md

 # Predicting-transaction-in-particular-Brand-
-The following project throws light on building a generalised model for predicting the future transaction of customers in particular brands.
+The following project throws light on building a generalised model for predicting the future transaction of customers in particular brands of particular Sub Category.